 Buck Rogers Jr, Hoosier Songwriter & musician and La Louisianne band leader, delivers his passion for community, celebrating life, and coming together in good times and during times of strife to carry on through his Americana Folk music style.
 His songs are full of tales and stories about his life and times growing up and living in the Indiana heartland and down south in Louisiana, and also honoring those who have made the greatest sacrifice for this country.
 Life is full of adventure, twists and turns, ups and downs, and he shares all of those moments and more in his music.

 An accomplished and experienced musician and songwriter, he performs his music throughout Central Indiana and has written hundreds of songs over the last six decades.
 His performance sets are a mix of solo acoustic and electric original songs and covers.
-Along with his solo performances, he also plays and collaborates with talented musicians from all around Indiana in bands such as the La Louisianne Band and as guitarist for The Pitts Kitchen Dulcimer Band.
+Along with his solo performances, he also plays and collaborates with talented musicians from all around Indiana in bands such as the La Louisianne Band.